 - Chewing with your mouth open.

-- People not ready to order when they’re at the counter.
+- People that are not ready to order when they're at the counter.

-- People talking loudly on their phone on speaker.
+- People talking loudly on their phones on speaker.

 With all these things, it's easy to see how we can be bothered by these little things.
 After all, these are things that happen on a daily basis.